Exiv2/exiv2/README.md

 [TOC](#TOC)
 <div id="5-6">

-### Unix
+### 5.6 Unix

 Exiv2 can be built on many Unix and Linux distros.
-We actively support the Unix Distributions NetBSD and FreeBSD.
+With v0.27.2, we are starting to actively support the Unix Distributions NetBSD and FreeBSD.
+We hope to add CI support for these platforms in v0.27.3.

+I have provided notes here based on my experience with these platforms.
+Feedback is welcome.

-I am willing to support Exiv2 on commercial Unix distributions such as Solaris, AIX, HP-UX and OSF/1 provided you provide with an ssh account on your platform.
+I am willing to support Exiv2 on other commercial Unix distributions such as AIX, HP-UX and OSF/1 provided you provide with an ssh account for your platform.
 I will require super-user privileges to install software.

 #### NetBSD